Niteeshaballa/Handwritten-Digits-CNN/README.md

 # Handwritten-Digits-CNN
-A CNN model is trained and achieved an accuracy of 99.25%
+A CNN model trained on MNIST dataset and achieved an accuracy of 99.25%